Antarctic Treaty System

 Reporting and exchange of information with international organizations operating in the Antarctic Treaty System

-Article VII of the Treaty requires each Party to freely exchange information about its activities by giving advance notice of
+Article VII of the Treaty requires each Party to freely exchange information about activities by giving advance notice of

 (a) all expeditions to and within Antarctica, on the part of its ships or nationals, and all expeditions to Antarctica organized in or proceeding from its territory;

-(b) all stations in Antarctica occupied by its nationals; and
+(b) all stations in Antarctica occupied by its nationals;

-(c) any military personnel or equipment intended to be introduced by it into Antarctica”.
+(c) any military personnel or equipment intended to be introduced by it into Antarctica.

 This requirement was later elaborated in various measures of the Antarctic Treaty Consultative Meeting.
 The Environment Protocol of 1991 added important information exchange obligations on environmental matters.
 The information to be submitted can be divided into three categories: